-The amounts allocated to the employees' compensation and remuneration to directors and supervisors for the year ended 31 December 2021 were \$564 thousand and \$534 thousand, respectively.
-There was no difference between these amounts and the amounts recorded as expenses in the financial statements for the year ended 31 December 2021.
+The amounts allocated to the employees' compensation and remuneration of directors and supervisors of the year ended 31 December 2022 were \$1,862 thousand and \$1,040 thousand, respectively and which was resolved at the shareholders' meeting on June 7 2023.
+There was no difference between these amounts and the amounts recorded as expenses in the consolidated financial statements for the year ended 31 December 2022.